jtlapp/electron-affinity/README.md

 - Another drawback of this approach is that APIs are only available after waiting for the binding promise to complete.
 Fortunately, prior to binding, API methods are undefined, so at least you'll get an error message that makes the issue clear.
 - It may seem excessive to place main APIs on `window.apis` instead of directly on `window`, but the former is more helpful for code completion.
 If you put each API on `window` directly, not only do you increase the risk of name conflicts, but on VS Code, after typing `window.` you'll be staring at a long list of window properties, not just the APIs.
 On the other hand, typing `window.apis.` on VS Code will show you all the available APIs, providing a handy reference.
 - The library installs its own internal APIs on `window._affinity_ipc`, and it sends and receives IPCs over channels `_affinity_api_request` and `_affinity_api_response`.

-## Type Considerations (TBD)

-- Use of types as conformance specifications
-- Utility for getting in-place API type errors
-- Any way to require an argument to have the class name of a generic?
-- Can't pass multiple different API types to binding

 ## Reference